Wintellect/MSLearn/Introduction to Python/revised/2-load-airport-data.md

 	    print(airport, end='')
 	```

 	The second parameter tells `print` to end the line with an empty string rather than a newline character.
 It leverges the fact that in Python, you can use parameter names to specify parameter values in function calls without providing values for *all* parameters.
+This is called a **named parameter** and this Python feature is covered in more detail in the lesson on "Filter airport data".

 1. Run the cell again.
 How does the output differ from before?